ibitcy/eo-logger/readme.md

 - Tiny <1KB size gzip
 - Works in Node.js and in Browser
 - Built-in Typescript support
+- Google Web Vitals and Elastic Common Schema under the hood

 ## How to install